MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/windows-security-model.md

 The Windows security model is based primarily on per-object rights, with a small number of system-wide privileges.
 Objects that can be secured include, —but are not limited to, —processes, threads, events and other synchronization objects, as well as files, directories, and devices.

 For each type of object, the generic read, write, and execute rights map into detailed object-specific rights.
 For example, for files and directories, possible rights include the right to read or write the file or directory, the right to read or write extended file attributes, the right to traverse a directory, and the right to write an object’s security descriptor.
-For more information, including a complete list of rights, see “Security (General)” in the “Security” section of the [MSDN Library](http://msdn.microsoft.com/).

 The security model involves the following concepts: